Kodachrome: Development of modern Kodachrome

 The next version of Kodachrome was invented in the early 1930s by two professional musicians, Leopold Godowsky Jr. and Leopold Mannes, who were also university-trained scientists.

-Mannes and Godowsky first took an interest in color photography when in 1917, still high school pupils at the time, they saw a movie called Our Navy, a movie made using a four-color additive process.
+Mannes and Godowsky first took an interest in color photography as high school students in 1917, when they saw a movie called Our Navy, a movie production using a four-color additive process.
 Both agreed the color was terrible.
-After reading up on the subject in the library they started to experiment with additive color processes.
+After researching the subject in the library, they started to experiment with additive color processes.
 Their experiments were continued during their college years, eventually producing a camera having two lenses that projected images side by side on a single strip of film.
-The color rendition of this additive two-color process was not too bad, but aligning the two lenses of the projector was difficult.
+The color rendition of this additive two-color process was of fair quality, but aligning the two lenses of the projector was difficult.

-Their experiments, which continued after they finished college, turned from multiple lenses that produced multiple, differently colored images that had to be combined to form the final transparency, to multiple layered film in which the different color images were already combined, perfectly aligned.
+Their experiments, which continued after they finished college, turned from multiple lenses that produced multiple, differently colored images that had to be combined to form the final transparency, to multiple layered film in which the different color images were already combined and therefore perfectly aligned.
 Such a multi-layered film had already been invented and patented in 1912 by the German inventor Rudolph Fischer.
 Each of the three layers in the proposed film would be sensitive to one of the three primary colors, and each of the three layers would have substances (called "color couplers") embedded in them that would form a dye of the required color when combined with the by-products of the developing silver image.
 When the silver images were bleached away, the three-color dye image would remain.
-Fischer himself did not find a way to stop the color couplers and color sensitizing dyes from wandering from one layer into the other, where they would produce unwanted colors.
+Fischer, however, failed to find a way to stop the color couplers and color sensitizing dyes from wandering from one layer into the other, where they would produce unwanted colors.

-Mannes and Godowsky followed that route, started experimenting with color couplers, but their experiments were hindered by a lack of money, supplies and facilities.
-In 1922 Robert Wood, a friend of Mannes, wrote a letter to Kodak chief scientist Kenneth Mees, introducing Mannes and Godowsky and their experiments, and asking if Mees could let them use the Kodak facilities for a few days.
-Mees offered to help, and after meeting with Mannes and Godowsky agreed to supply them with multi-layer emulsions made to Mannes and Godowsky's specifications.
-Financial aid, in the form of a $20,000 loan, was supplied by the investment firm Kuhn, Loeb and Company, who had Mannes and Godowsky's experiments brought to their attention by a secretary working for that firm Mannes had acquainted.
+Mannes and Godowsky, using a similar approach, started experimenting with color couplers, but their experiments were hindered by a lack of money, supplies and facilities.
+In 1922 Robert Wood, a friend of Mannes, wrote a letter of introduction for Mannes and Godowsky to Kodak chief scientist Kenneth Mees, referencing their experiments and asking if Mees could let them use the Kodak facilities for a few days.
+Mees offered to help, and after meeting with Mannes and Godowsky, agreed to supply them with multi-layer emulsions made to their specifications.
+The pair then secured a $20,000 loan from the New York investment firm Kuhn, Loeb and Company, instigated by a secretary there that Mees had befriended.